patrick528300/DetectingFilms/README.md

 2. Some films can have more than 1 problem.
 3. Different problems can lead to similar consequence. (e.g. dye removal & color patches)
 4. Slightly color-shifted photos are considered normal as they are readable.
+5. All 494 film clips were taken by me between July and September in 2025.
+I used Nikon F2 and Nikon Nikkormat FT3 as my cameras, and Kodak Gold 200, Kodak UltraMax 400, Kodak ColorPlus 200, and Fujifim 400 for my color negatives.
+All color negatives were developed by me and retaken by phone.

 ## Model Structure